Orthogonal-Research-Lab/Proposals/Physical Intelligence and Emergence mini-grant/README.md

 Inspire investigations into the many connections between basic physical laws and the nature of intelligence and intelligent agents.

 part-time work (15% to 40%), in parallel with the scientist's usual research.

+Potential framework:

+Three main themes -- "sample", "displace", "track".

+Assume physical reality is not a simulation, but rather a flow field.
+The flow field notion is a sort of perceptual aether, but is also consistent with optical flow from roobtics.
+Awareness is aligned with the flow field most of the time, but can be misaligned to produce breaks in reality.